 Westerly anomalies (orange/red shading) represent anomalous west-toeast flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Westerly anomalies strengthened markedly in late December 2008 near the Date Line and persisted into March 2009.
 These anomalies are consistent with La Nina conditions.
 The period was interrupted by MJO activity as easterly anomalies shifted eastward through this region during January.
-Easterly and westerly anomaly patterns consistent with MJO activity shifted eastward from mid-March to the beginning of May Easterly anomalies developed over much of the Pacific during the month of June but have been replaced by westerlies near the Date Line.
-Longitude
+Easterly and westerly anomaly patterns consistent with MJO activity shifted eastward from mid-March to the beginning of May Outside of westerly anomalies across parts of the Indian Ocean, equatorial winds are close to average across much of the Tropics.

-Longitude During July 2008, positive heat content anomalies encompassed much of the Pacific basin.
+During July 2008, positive heat content anomalies encompassed much of the Pacific basin.
 During August 2008, negative anomalies started to develop east of the Date Line and increased/expanded eastward through early 2009.
 There was a pause in this increase during October as a Kelvin wave shifted eastward.
 An eastward propagating Kelvin wave during April and May contributed to increased heat content in the eastern half of the Pacific.
-Positive anomalies in the Pacific have increased in magnitude and coverage during May and June 2009.
+Positive anomalies in the Pacific have increased in magnitude and coverage during May and June 2009 (blue box).
+Longitude

-MJO Index -- Information • The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).
+MJO Index -- Information

+• The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).
 Wheeler M. and H. Hendon, 2004: An All-Season Real-Time Multivariate MJO Index: Development of an Index for Monitoring and Prediction, Monthly Weather Review, 132, 1917-1932. • The methodology is nearly identical to that described in WH2004 but small deviations from the BMRC figure are possible at times due to differences in input data and methodology.
 These typically occur during weak MJO periods or when the ENSO signal is large. • The index is based on a combined Empirical Orthogonal Function (EOF) analysis using fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR).
 MJO Index -- Recent Evolution

-NOAA - The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
-Large dot most recent observation. - Distance from the origin is proportional to MJO strength - Line colors distinguish different months The MJO index continued to indicate a weak signal over the past week.
+NOAP - The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
+Large dot most recent observation. - Distance from the origin is proportional to MJO strength - Line colors distinguish different months The MJO index continues to indicate a weak signal.

 CONTRACTOR OF CONTRACTOR MJO Index - Historical Daily Time Series